The Oscars Opened With An Ode To The Snubbed Movies

 Joker, JoJo Rabbit, and Marriage Story may be basking in the glow of their multiple Oscar nominations, but Janelle Monáe is here to remind us that for every film the Academy honored, there were more movies the awards show snubbed.

 Monáe opened Sunday’s show with a medley of songs associated with some of the year’s most beloved films.
-Monáe — appropriately wearing a red cardigan — kicked off the show by performing a version of “Won’t You Be My Neighbor?”, the opening theme of Fred Rogers’ children’s television program.
+The singer — appropriately wearing a red cardigan — kicked off the show by performing a version of the opening theme of Fred Rogers’ children’s television program, “Won’t You Be My Neighbor?”.
 Tom Hanks, who portrayed Rogers in A Beautiful Day In the Neighborhood, earned a Supporting Actor nod for his work, but the film itself was closed out of all other categories.
-Pose star Billy Porter also joined Monáe onstage for a version of Elton John’s “I’m Still Standing,” a nod to biopic Rocketman, which only earned a Best Original Song nomination for "(I'm Gonna) Love Me Again” this year.
+Pose star Billy Porter then joined Monáe onstage for a version of Elton John’s “I’m Still Standing,” a nod to biopic Rocketman, which only earned a Best Original Song nomination for "(I'm Gonna) Love Me Again” this year.

 Advertisement